lugorguk/lug.org.uk-website/lugs/inactive.md

 is_regional: yes
 notes: Yes, this is not, strictly speaking, a "regional" page, but it's the easiest way to remove it from the header bar!
 ---
-I'm sorry, this LUG is no longer active.
-If you'd like to start ity up again, please [contact us](/apply/).
+Sadly this LUG is no longer active.
+If you wish to re-establish this LUG, please [apply](/apply/) for lug.org.uk services or to update the LUG listing.